 Things To Consider In A Church Projector Installation

 When shopping for a projector, make sure you read my buyers guide.
-It goes over the all the considerations you need to consider when purchasing a projector.
+It goes over all the considerations you need to consider when purchasing a projector.

-If you are a mobile church or church plant, your projector should be somewhere sturdy, where it won't be bumped or knocked over by anyone.
-It's also important to keep in mind that neither the projector nor the screen should take up a lot of space.
+If you are a mobile church or church plant, your projector should be somewhere sturdy, where it won’t be bumped or knocked over by anyone.
+It’s also important to keep in mind that neither the projector nor the screen should take up much space.
 They can become somewhat of an eyesore if people who are typically there to focus on worship now have to work their way around a projection system.

 In any case, it’s ideal to make sure that your projection setup doesn’t take away from the aesthetics of the area.

-Churches and other places of worship are often built with very particular architecture, meant to set the proper tone for those inside.
-A projection system can be a useful tool, but you don't want it to come at the price of lessening the aesthetics of the space.
+Churches and other places of worship are often built with a very particular architecture, meant to set the proper tone for those inside.
+A projection system can be a useful tool, but you don’t want it to come at the price of lessening the aesthetics of the space.

-It goes without saying that you're going to want people to be able to tell what it is you are trying to show them, so make sure you look into a projector with a high enough picture quality.
+You’re going to want people to be able to tell what it is you are trying to show them, so make sure you look into a projector with a high enough picture quality.
 This may also be determined by how large the room is and how far away the projector is from the screen.